-Like any other African wedding, A Zulu traditional wedding is vibrant with music, colors dancing and feasting.
-While there are other South African wedding traditions & customs, a Zulu wedding takes the lead in popularity, magnificence, and pomposity.
+Like any other African wedding, a Zulu traditional wedding is vibrant with music, colours, dancing, and feasting.
+While other South African wedding traditions and customs exist, a Zulu wedding takes the lead in popularity, magnificence, and self-importance.

 Zulu traditional wedding culture